 Disability discrimination in schools

-The Equality Act 2010 says schools mustn’t discriminate against a pupil because of their disability.
-This is unlawful under the Act.
+It's illegal for schools to discriminate against a pupil because of their disability.

 In some situations, schools must also take positive steps so that disabled pupils can access and participate in the education and other activities they provide.